uofuseismo/massociate/README.md

     make install

-Should you have permissions reissue then preface the above command with sudo.
+Should you have permissions problems then preface the above command with sudo.